mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 Now you could copy-paste the information returned in XML form by the HTTP reqest to your test.
 If you want to be sure you place the XML right in the string, you should use a quite particular syntax see http://blog.jayfields.com/2006/12/ruby-multiline-strings-here-doc-or.html where the string is placed between <code><<-END_OF_STRING</code> and <code>END_OF_STRING</code>.

-You find below the test code which should be placed into spec/lib/beermapping_api_spec.rb (deciding to place the code in the lib subfolder because the test destination is an auxiliary class in the lib folder):
+You find below the test code which should be placed into spec/services/beermapping_api_spec.rb (deciding to place the code in the services subfolder because the test destination is an auxiliary class in the services folder):

 ```ruby
 require 'rails_helper'